 Murder in the Mall

 Psychological studies of ‘transportation’, the experience of becoming deeply absorbed by a story, have been taken to indicate fiction induced belief-change.
-Psychologists Green and Brock had subjects read a short story – Murder in the Mall – about the murder of a girl by an unrestrained psychiatric patient.
+Psychologists Melanie Green and Stuart Brock had subjects read a short story – Murder in the Mall – about the murder of a girl by an unrestrained psychiatric patient.
 They found a shift towards agreement (or increased agreement) with propositions suggested by the story: “The likelihood of a death by stabbing in a shopping mall is quite high”; “Psychiatric patients who live in an institution should not be allowed out in the community during the day”, and “The world is violent and unjust”.
 This tendency correlated with self-reported transportation, but – surprisingly – was independent of whether subjects thought they were reading fiction or nonfiction.

 A number of explanations for this and similar results are available, not all involving the assumption of belief-change of any kind.
-Since follow-up test was not carried out, one may ask how long-lasting these effects were; other experiments of this kind have found reversion to pre-test attitudes within days or hours, and readers’ responses may have been indicative of temporary changes in mood rather than of belief changes.
+Since a follow-up test was not carried out, one may ask how long-lasting these effects were; other experiments of this kind have found reversion to pre-test attitudes within days or hours, and readers’ responses may have been indicative of temporary changes in mood rather than of belief changes.
 On the other hand, beliefs are sometimes of brief duration.
 Suppose, then, there was change in belief.
 One explanation appeals to the availability heuristic: a process by which we form beliefs concerning the likelihood of a given event on the basis of the ease with which vivid examples of that kind come to our mind.
 This is a hard-to-suppress mechanism with distorting effects on belief since it causes us to weigh examples within our own recent experience heavily, when what is needed is broadly representative data.
-It is also, as Kahneman and Tversky noted, blind to the distinction between real and imagined cases: people rate nuclear war more likely after having seen a movie depicting it.
+It is also, as Daniel Kahneman and Amos Tversky noted, blind to the distinction between real and imagined cases: people rate nuclear war more likely after having seen a movie depicting it.
 Readers of Murder at the Mall may similarly have raised their estimates of the incidents of knife crime on the basis of the vivid though fictional example the story presented.

 Green and Brock do not consider the availability hypothesis, developing instead a theory of Dan Gilbert: we believe everything we hear/read, while disbelieving means ridding ourselves of a belief already acquired, something requiring effort which, for various reasons, is not always forthcoming.
 Engagement with a story is one such reason: the story absorbs the readers’ attention, and the absence of an assertoric voice makes us less prone to critical assessment; epistemic vigilance is lowered and appropriate processes of belief rejection are not activated.
 On this model belief-acquisition is relatively automatic, and belief-acquisition from fiction is notable for the absence of the second, reflective, process of assessment.
 So the argument goes.